Thyristor: Switching characteristics

 A thyristor can be switched off if the external circuit causes the anode to become negatively biased (a method known as natural, or line, commutation).
 In some applications this is done by switching a second thyristor to discharge a capacitor into the anode of the first thyristor.
 This method is called forced commutation.

 Once the current through the thyristor drops below the holding current, there must be a delay before the anode can be positively biased and retain the thyristor in the off-state.
 This minimum delay is called the circuit commutated turn off time (tQ).
 Attempting to positively bias the anode within this time causes the thyristor to be self-triggered by the remaining charge carriers (holes and electrons) that have not yet recombined.

+Frequency

-For applications with frequencies higher than the domestic AC mains supply (e.g. 50 Hz or 60 Hz), thyristors with lower values of tQ are required.
+Thyristors are designed for low frequency applications i.e. those below 1kHz.
+Frequencies higher than the domestic AC mains supply (e.g. 50 Hz or 60 Hz), require thyristors with lower values of tQ.
 Such fast thyristors can be made by diffusing heavy metal ions such as gold or platinum which act as charge combination centers into the silicon.
 Today, fast thyristors are more usually made by electron or proton irradiation of the silicon, or by ion implantation.
 Irradiation is more versatile than heavy metal doping because it permits the dosage to be adjusted in fine steps, even at quite a late stage in the processing of the silicon.